vernesapodrimaj/warehouse_retail_sales/README.md

         ELSE 'Above Average Phone Use'
     END AS phone_category,

-### Counting how many records fall into each category
-### Grouping by the categorized values to count the occurrences
+### Counting how many records fall into each category and grouping by the categorized values to count the occurrences
     COUNT(*) AS category_count
     FROM sleeptime_prediction_dataset
     GROUP BY